When you move in your supported living officer will visit you to welcome you and tell you everything you need to know about living in your new home.

 We want you to enjoy living in your home and you are welcome to decorate your room.

-Before you decorate your room please speak to your supported housing officer.
+Before you decorate your room please speak to your supported living housing officer.